-If you have a child then it is likely that your ability to pick up and move has been curtailed a great extent.
+If you have a child, then it is likely that your ability to pick up and move has been curtailed to a great extent.
 While the court that issued the orders cannot put a geographic restriction on you (you are an adult, after all), there is likely a geographic restriction on where your child can reside.

-In most cases, however, simply asking your ex-spouse for their blessing for you to move is not going to result in the outcome that you are hoping for.
-In that case, you would need to file a modification case in order to have the judge approve your request to move beyond the geographic area permitted in your Divorce Decree.
+In most cases, however, simply asking your ex-spouse for their blessing for you to move is not going to result in the outcome you are hoping for.
+In that case, you would need to file a modification case to have the judge approve your request to move beyond the geographic area permitted in your Divorce Decree.

 Winning a modification case where you ask to move beyond the restricted geographic area